 - Summarize points and also assign responsible persons for each action item

-- Finish the meeting on time and finally, circulate the minutes of the meeting to all the attendees.
+- Finish the meeting on time and, finally, circulate the meeting minutes to all the attendees.

-No organization can consistently succeed in any market without quality decision making.
-Teams are particularly effective in problem-solving if they comprise of people with complementary skills.
-Below are the different types of decision making.
+No organization can consistently succeed in any market without quality decision-making.
+Teams are particularly effective in problem-solving if they comprise people with complementary skills.
+Below are the different types of decision-making.